Henry J. Heinz: Religious faith

 Later in life Heinz worshipped as a member of Methodist and Presbyterian churches, and worked closely with Baptists as well.

 When Heinz visited England, his "tourist stops" included the graves of religious leaders John Bunyan, Isaac Watts, and John Wesley.
 He visited a chapel that Wesley founded, later writing that "I felt I was upon holy ground."
 At the beginning of his will Heinz wrote: "I desire to set forth, at the very beginning of this Will, as the most important item in it, a confession of my faith in Jesus Christ as my Savior."

 Death and legacy

 Heinz died at his home on May 14, 1919, after contracting pneumonia.
-It took 2-3 days until someone found his corpse.
 His funeral was at East Liberty Presbyterian Church.
 He was buried at Homewood Cemetery in Pittsburgh, in the Heinz Family Mausoleum.

 A bronze statue of Heinz by Emil Fuchs was dedicated on October 11, 1924, at the Heinz Company building in Pittsburgh.

-Heinz is the grandfather of H. J. Heinz II (1908–1987) the great-grandfather of U.S. Senator H. John Heinz III (1938–1991) of Pennsylvania (who was later buried in the same family mausoleum), and great-great grandfather of Henry John Heinz IV, André Thierstein Heinz and Christopher Drake Heinz.
+Heinz is the grandfather of H. J. Heinz II (1908–1987), the great-grandfather of U.S. Senator H. John Heinz III (1938–1991) of Pennsylvania (who was later buried in the same family mausoleum), and great-great grandfather of Henry John Heinz IV, André Thierstein Heinz, and Christopher Drake Heinz.